 - Contact information for your District’s Risk Manager or equivalent

 - Any other relevant facts, including weather conditions, condition of shoes, clothing, etc.

 - If District equipment contributed to the cause of the injury make sure that the equipment is secured and available so that ASCIP can inspect it.

 Reporting Significant or Critical Incidents

-For incidents that involve a fatality, hospitalization of a third party or have the potential to incur a large monetary loss, notify ASCIP immediately.
+For incidents that involve a fatality, hospitalization of a third party or have the potential to incur a large monetary loss, notify ASCIP immediately – don’t wait for the injured party to file a claim!
 You should always report a significant incident as soon as possible, even if you have little information about the facts surrounding the incident.
 In the case of a significant vehicle accident, always attempt to contact the local law enforcement agency as well.

 Should you have any question regarding the claim filing process, customer service issues or the general handling of your claims, please contact Jonathan Lackey, Director of Property/Liability Program at (562) 404-8029.